GottaYotta/PixelSDK/README.md

 }
 ```

-Optionally, you can also specify a maximum video duration.
-By default the maximum video duration is 80 seconds.
+Optionally, specify a maximum video duration.
+The default maximum video duration is 80 seconds.

  ```swift
  // Set the maximum video duration to 3 minutes.